openSUSE/news-o-o/_posts/2007-08-09-people-of-opensuse-names-please-do-not-publish.markdown

-#### If traveling through time was possible “ when would we be most likely to meet you?
+#### If traveling through time was possible â€“ when would we be most likely to meet you?

 Interesting question.
 Either right now, in a far away future (I'm so curious) or in the seventies.